6 Ways to Determine if an RFP Is Worth Responding To

 As David Allen, author of Getting Things Done, once said: “Your mind is for having ideas, not holding them.”
 And your process for responding to RFPs should be no different.

 The reality is, writing RFP responses takes up valuable time, resources, and collective energy, so it’s important to evaluate bids using a consistent, scalable approach that the whole team is aligned with.
-(Otherwise, the RFP process can get messy as different employees use a range of approaches, with no consistent RFP evaluation matrix.)
+(Otherwise, the proposal process can get messy as different employees use a range of approaches, with no consistent RFP evaluation matrix.)

 So, how do you respond to an RFP with confidence?
-Read on for industry insights, recommended criteria, and advice to make the go/no-go process easier in six simple steps.
+Read on for industry insights, recommended criteria, and advice that makes the process easier for both proposal and procurement teams.

-Responding to an RFP: Determine Your Evaluation Criteria
+How to Choose Your Own RFP Evaluation Criteria

-While there’s many factors to consider when evaluating and responding to an RFP, we’ve narrowed it down to a few critical actions.
+While there’s many factors to consider when evaluating and how to respond to an RFP, we’ve narrowed it down to six critical considerations.

 1. Assess Customer Fit